Top Fuel: Fuel

 Nitromethane also has a high latent heat of vaporization, meaning that it will absorb substantial engine heat as it vaporizes, providing an invaluable cooling mechanism.
-The laminar flame speed and combustion temperature are higher than gasoline at 0.5 m/s and 2400 C respectively.
+The laminar flame speed and combustion temperature are higher than gasoline's at 0.5 m/s and 2400 C respectively.
 Power output can be increased by using very rich air-fuel mixtures.
 This also helps prevent pre-ignition, which is often a problem when using nitromethane.

-Due to the relatively slow burn rate of nitromethane, very rich fuel mixtures are often not fully ignited and some remaining nitromethane can escape from the exhaust pipe and ignite on contact with atmospheric oxygen, burning with a characteristic yellow flame.
+Because of the relatively slow burn rate of nitromethane, very rich fuel mixtures are often not fully ignited, and some remaining nitromethane can escape from the exhaust pipe and ignite on contact with atmospheric oxygen, burning with a characteristic yellow flame.
 Additionally, after sufficient fuel has been combusted to consume all available oxygen, nitromethane can combust in the absence of atmospheric oxygen, producing hydrogen, which can often be seen burning from the exhaust pipes at night as a bright white flame.
 In a typical run the engine can consume between 12 USgal and 22.75 USgal of fuel during warmup, burnout, staging, and the quarter-mile run.

-Top fuel engines
+Top Fuel engines

 Rules

 Like many other motor sport formulas originating in the United States, NHRA-sanctioned drag racing favors heavy restrictions on engine configuration, sometimes to the detriment of technological development.
-In some cases, teams are required to use technologies that may be decades old, resulting in cars that may seem substantially less advanced than the average family car.
+In some cases, teams are required to use technologies that are decades old, resulting in cars that may seem substantially less advanced than the average family car.
 However, while some basic facets of engine configuration are heavily restricted, other technologies, such as fuel injection, clutch operation, ignition, and car materials and design, are under constant development.

 NHRA competition rules limit the engine displacement to 500 cuin.
 A 4.1875 in bore with a 4.5 in stroke are customary dimensions.
 Larger bores have been shown to weaken the cylinder block.
 Compression ratio is about 6.5:1, as is common on engines with overdriven Roots-type superchargers.